Prachi-DSAI/Wedding-/README.md

-# Indian Wedding-
+# Indian Wedding Accounts-
-This is a vey basic java code
+This is an average java code.